 7.6.4.1 Disconnection Service Orders

 (1) This Section outlines the availability of FSRs for performing DNP requests.
-DNP orders requesting dates beyond the next Field Operational Day will be scheduled and performed by TDSP according to availability of FSRs on the requested date.
-Field activities for DNP request begin at 0800 for all TDSPs.
+DNP orders requesting dates beyond the next Field Operational Day will be scheduled and performed by TDSP according to the timeline as specified in P.U.C.
+Subst.
+R 25.214. .

 (2) Per Customer Protection rule, subsection (f) of P.U.C.
 Subst.
 R. 25.483, Disconnection of Service, only CRs that have payment centers open and personnel available to submit RNP requests on Saturdays or holidays can request DNP of a Customer’s electric service the day before a weekend.
 DNP request the day prior to a holiday is prohibited by subsection (e) of P.U.C.
 Subst.
 R. 25.29, Disconnection of Service.

-(3) A DNP request shall be completed within three Retail Business Days of the requested date provided that the TDSP has received the 650_01, Service Order Request, at least two Retail Business Days prior to the requested date.
-Therefore, CRs should be aware of the potential for Friday DNPs when managing their DNP schedules and activities.
+() .

-(4) In the event that the TDSP does not complete the DNP request in three Retail Business Days, the TDSP shall reference the YES or NO authorization found in the Friday Authorization for Overdue Disconnect for Non-Payment segment of the 650_01 transaction.
+(3) In the event that the TDSP does not complete the DNP request as specified in Matrix Appendix D3, the TDSP shall reference the YES or NO authorization found in the Friday Authorization for Overdue Disconnect for Non-Payment segment of the 650_01 transaction.

-(a) The TDSP will appropriately schedule Friday overdue DNPs (TDSP received DNP request with two Retail Business Days notice but DNP has not been completed in three Retail Business Days) based upon the YES or NO authorization in the transaction.
+(a)

-(b) Any DNP requests received from the CR that have a NO authorization that are scheduled for a Friday and are overdue will be scheduled for the next Retail Business Day.
+(a) Any DNP requests received from the CR that have a NO authorization that are scheduled for a Friday and are overdue will be scheduled for the next Retail Business Day.

-(c) AEP, TNMP and Oncor will utilize the Friday Authorization segment of the 650_01 transaction regardless of the overdue status and will reschedule Friday orders with the NO flag for the next Retail Business Day.
+(b) AEP, TNMP and Oncor will utilize the Friday Authorization segment of the 650_01 transaction regardless of the overdue status and will reschedule Friday orders with the NO flag for the next Retail Business Day.

 7.6.4.2 Reconnection Service Orders

-Table 15, CR Timelines for Submitting RNP Requests, below outlines the availability of FSR for performing RNP requests that require field service personnel:

-(a) Standard RNP requests:

-(i) Per P.U.C.
+Per P.U.C.
 Subst.
 R. 25.483, Disconnection of Service, any reconnect request, including those for a premium disconnect location (i.e. pole, substation), issued by a CR according to the timeframes outlined in P.U.C.
 Subst.
-R. 25.483(m)(1) through (7), must be completed by the TDSP no later than the next Field Operational Day.
+R. 25.483(n)(1) through (6), must be completed by the TDSP as specified in Matrix Appendix D3.

-(ii) Per the TDSP Tariff:

-(A) Standard reconnect requests received by TDSP no later than 1400 on a Retail Business Day shall be completed that day.

-(B) Standard reconnect requests received by TDSP prior to 1700 on a Retail Business Day shall be reconnected that day if possible, but no later than the close of the TDSP’s next field operational day.

-(C) Standard reconnection requests received after 1700 or on a day that is not a Retail Business Day shall be considered received on the next Retail Business Day.

-(iii) All reconnect requests will be completed no later than 48 hours from the time the order is received.
+Table 15 below outlines the CR Timelines for Submitting RNP Requests.

 Table 15.
 CR Timelines for Submitting RNP Requests